TankaMelnyk/C_plus_plus-Projects/README.md

 # The basic idea and motivationffd

-The project was conceived as a serious practical work for the excercise of the previous studies.
+The project was conceived as a serious practical work for the excercise of the previous topics.
  1) Procedural programming
  - IO base operations
   - variables
  - conditional constructions
  - cycles
  - arrays
  - function
  2) Structured programming
  - pointers arithmetic
  - the structures
  - complex chain of functions calls
  - Exceptions and their handling
  - File Input-Output
  3) Standard tempates library - STL
  - String class and working algorithms with it
  - Vector as a dynamic array
  - Associative containers - Map and Set
  - Base algorithms for work with containers
  4) The Object-Oriented Programming and the Object-Oriented Design
  - Base OOP concepts
  - Data abstraction
  - Encapsulation
  - Inheritance and composition as his alternative
  - Polymorphism and its types
  - Object-Oriented Design and UML class diagrams

 Application architecture and layering
  *) The project is presented as a set of three layers - Presentation Layer, Busines Logic, Data Layer